The department is a lively community that is recognised internationally as one of the top centres for research and teaching in development studies.

 She has published articles on a variety of subjects, including caste, communal and religious politics, urban development, poverty and labour, work and employment, media and politics, and social movement of sex workers.
 She has taught at Cambridge and Oxford Universities.

-She is a member of the South Asia Panel of the British Academy and of ESRC’s Peer Review College.
 She is the editor of the South Asian Diversity and Plurality book series of Anthem Press and a member of the editorial board of the South Asian History Series.
 She is one of the associate editors of Oxford Development Studies.